Andy Mangan: Tranmere Rovers

 Mangan joined Tranmere Rovers of the National League on 2 July 2015, signing a one-year contract.
-He scored seven goals in the first half of the season, including five in four matches during September and October, but lost his place in the team due to injury and manager Gary Brabins' subsequent tactical switch to a 4–5–1 formation with James Norwood preferred in the lone strikers role.
+He scored seven goals in the first half of the season, including five in four matches during September and October, but lost his place in the team due to injury and manager Gary Brabin's subsequent tactical switch to a 4–5–1 formation with James Norwood preferred in the lone strikers role.

 Shrewsbury Town (second spell)

 After losing a regular place at Tranmere, Shrewsbury Town made an enquiry about Mangan's availability in the next transfer window.
 He rejoined the club on an 18-month contract on 7 January 2016.
 He made his return debut in an FA Cup tie away at Cardiff City three days later, scoring the only goal in a 1–0 victory, sending Shrewsbury through to the fourth-round for the first time since 2002–03.
 He missed a penalty on his home return against Barnsley, but scored a second-half equaliser at Burton Albion the following week, with Shrewsbury going on to win 2–1 at the league leaders.
-Mangan scored five goals in nineteen league appearances in the second half of the 2015−16 season to help the club avoid relegation to League Two.
+Mangan scored five goals in nineteen league appearances in the second half of the 2015–16 season to help the club avoid relegation to League Two.
 During the 2015−16 season Mangan received the PFA community champion as recognition for his work with children in the Shrewsbury area.